atbcb/usab-uswds/_ada-guides/readme.md

-This directory contains Guide to the ADA Accessibility Standards.&nbsp;
+This directory contains files which comprise the Guide to the ADA Accessibility Standards.

-Each guide is a Markdown files, and there multiple guides per file.
+There are multiple guides fore each chapter from the ADA Standards.

-Images files for guides are found at root -> images -> ada-aba -> guides <https://github.com/atbcb/usab-uswds/tree/beta/images/ada-aba/guides>
+Images files for guides are found at root -> images -> ada-aba -> guides On Beta, the URL is:  <https://github.com/atbcb/usab-uswds/tree/beta/images/ada-aba/guides>

-PDF versions of guides are found at root -> files -> ada -> guides <https://github.com/atbcb/usab-uswds/tree/beta/files/ada/guides>
+PDF versions of guides are found at root -> files -> ada -> guides On Beta, the URL is:  <https://github.com/atbcb/usab-uswds/tree/beta/files/ada/guides>